 - Ask for client and professional references.

-- Find out if the PEO has a demonstrated history of adherence to the industry’s professional performance practices, including responsible financial management of its business.
+- Find out if the PEO has a demonstrated history of adherence to the industry’s professional performance practices, including responsible financial management.
 Check to determine if the PEO’s financial statements are independently audited by an accountant, whether their risk management practices have been independently certified by the Certification Institute, and if their operational, financial, and ethical practices have been independently accredited by ESAC.

 - Investigate the company’s administrative and management expertise and competence.
 What level of experience and depth are represented by internal staff?
 Does the PEO corporate staffing allocation follow the priorities of the PEO’s marketed services?
 Does senior staff have professional training or designations?